jackkutilek/PuzzleTree/readme.md

 - a script template to kick-start your game scripts
 - example projects for reference and inspiration

+## Features Overview

+- Sprites can be any size (unlike PuzzleScript)
+- Define multiple tilemap layers.
+Stack multiple tiles in each cell in each layer.
+- Keeps your LDTK project and game scene in sync automatically
+- Supports both Keyboard and Mouse input events
+- Input buffering with dynamic execution speed to keep input the queue length short
+- Built-in undo & reset

+PuzzleTree is a work in progress!
+I am adding to it as needed to support my current game projects.

 # Quick-Start Guide

 1. Download or clone PuzzleTree and copy `addons` into your godot project directory.
 This should place PuzzleTree at `[godot project root]/addons/PuzzleTree/`.
 Enable the `PuzzleTree` plugin in Godot's Plugins menu (at `project`->`project settings`->`plugins`).
 This will do a few things:

 - load the LDTK import plugin so Godot recognizes LDTK files,
 - add some autoload scripts to the project,
-- configure some display stretch settings,
 - and set the `script_templates` folder to the one in the plugin.

 2. Select `Project` -> `Reload current project` to reload the project.
 Godot needs a reload to recognize custom icons for the custom classes.
+Not strictly necessary, but it is nice to have.
-3. Create a new scene with a root PTGame node.
+3. Create a new scene with a root `PTGame` node.
 4. Draw a tileset image in your drawing program of choice, and save it in your Godot project folder. (or copy one from the examples)
 5. Create an LDTK project and save it in your Godot project folder.
 In LDTK: